Bundaberg North - Gooburrum

 Bundaberg North - Gooburrum is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Dwelling structure in Bundaberg North - Gooburrum, as per the latest Census, consisted of 76.8% houses and 23.1% other dwellings.
+Dwelling structure in Bundaberg North - Gooburrum, as evaluated at the Census conducted in 2016, comprised 76.8% houses and 23.1% other dwellings.
 In comparison, Non-Metro Qld had 84.6% houses and 15.4% other dwellings.
-Home ownership in Bundaberg North - Gooburrum stood at 48.0%, with mortgaged dwellings at 23.7% and rented ones at 28.3%.
+Home ownership in Bundaberg North - Gooburrum stood at 48.0%, with the remainder of dwellings either mortgaged (23.7%) or rented (28.3%).
 The median monthly mortgage repayment was $1,138, below Non-Metro Qld's average of $1,300.
-Median weekly rent in the area was $280, compared to Non-Metro Qld's $285 and the national figure of $375.
-Nationally, mortgage repayments were significantly lower than the Australian average of $1,863.
+The median weekly rent figure was $280, compared to Non-Metro Qld's $285.
+Nationally, Bundaberg North - Gooburrum's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing